-10 outrageous treehouses that will make you question life on solid ground
+12 awesome treehouses that will make you question life on solid ground

 Punta Jaguar — Matapalo, Puntarenas, Costa Rica

 Punta Jaguar is a three-story treehouse in the middle of the Costa Rican jungle.
 The structure has no exterior walls, allowing for better cross-ventilation, and, most importantly, breathtaking 360-views of the surrounding forest and wildlife.
 That said, guests can always close the large curtains if they prefer to wallow in the dark.
 The first story includes a living room and two bedrooms, while the second and third each house additional living quarters.
-You can be the king or queen of your own jungle oasis for a single occupancy rate of $361 a night, or split the treehouse with five friends for a cool $422.
+You can be the king or queen of your own jungle oasis for a single occupancy rate of $206 a night, or split the treehouse with friends.
 Your call.

-Lago Lomita Vineyard Treehouse — Monterey Bay, CA
+Lago Lomita Vineyard Treehouse — Monterey Bay, California

 Aroma(n)tica Treehouse — Alessandria, Italy

 The Aroma(n)tica Treehouse is proof that not every treehouse sits in a densely lined grove of trees.
 The quaint structure rests on a sprawling estate overlooking the rolling hills of Italy, flanked by the pungent fragrances of linden trees, magnolias, hollies, and a mélange of aromatic herbs.
 The property also features an 18,000-square-foot garden, along with an age-old wine cellar housing an ancient press and barrels of wine.
 The minimalist, one-bedroom space serves as an Airbnb, accommodating up to two guests for $160, with easy access to nearby hiking trails and cycling routes exploring the surrounding scenery.
-The front porch and chic interior design are subtle, sure, but that only adds to the barebones appeal.
+The front porch and chic interior design are subtle, sure, but that only adds to the bare-bones appeal.
 Find out more here.

+If we’ve piqued your interest with this architecture roundup, you may also enjoy our picks for choicest shipping container homes and awesome tiny houses including the best tiny home we’ve seen.